MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-volumes.md

 - You have administrator privileges to access the cluster.
 - You have access to a management computer that is in the same domain as your cluster.
-- You know the volume and cluster node to move it to.
+- You know which volume to move and which cluster node to move it to.
+- The volume is in a healthy state before you move it.
+To find out about the health state of a volume, see [Monitor volumes](monitor-cluster.md#monitor-volumes) for Windows Admin Center and [Virtual disk state](/windows-server/storage/storage-spaces/storage-spaces-states#virtual-disk-states) for PowerShell.
 - If using PowerShell to move volumes, you have the Remote Server Administration Tools (RSAT) cmdlets and PowerShell modules for Hyper-V and Failover Clustering.
 If these aren't already available in your PowerShell session on your management computer, add them using the following command: `Add-WindowsFeature RSAT-Clustering-PowerShell`.

-   > [!NOTE]
-   > For stretched clusters, you can only move a volume to another server in the same storage pool.

 ### [Windows Admin Center](#tab/windows-admin-center)